wimthiels/Decorator-Simulator/README.md

 # Decorator-Simulator
-an ASCII-based game written in Java (see PDF for instructions)
+an ASCII-based game written in Java (see PDF for instructions : Decorator Simulator (Guide Document).pdf)